Black Friday (shopping): United States

 In 2014, spending volume on Black Friday fell for the first time since the 2008 recession.
 50.9 billion dollars were spent during the four-day Black Friday week-end, down 11% from the previous year.
 However, the US economy was not in a recession.
 Christmas creep has been cited as a factor in the diminishing importance of Black Friday, as many retailers now spread out their promotions over the entire months of November and December rather than concentrate them on a single shopping day or week-end.
+Since the 2000s, the Thanksgiving Day edition of many American newspapers have been priced the same as their Sunday newspaper, due to the heavy volume of retail circulars contained within.

 On April 23, 2014, ".blackfriday" joined a growing list of ICANN top-level domains (such as – traditionally – .com, .net, and .org).

 In 2015, Neil Stern of McMillan Doolittle said, "Black Friday is quickly losing its meaning on many fronts," because many stores opened on Thanksgiving, and a lot of sales started even earlier than that.
 Online shopping also made the day less important.
 A Gallup poll in 2012 has shown that only 18% of American adults planned to shop during Black Friday.

 In 2020, an article in Ad Age magazine stated that "an American capitalist tradition ... has been on the wane for years as online shopping rises in popularity" but the COVID-19 pandemic, "which has dramatically altered shopping patterns, has seemingly dealt a fatal blow."

 By 2021, spending during the holiday season was expected to continue to increase, but Black Friday was no longer a single day.
 It was instead an opportunity for retailers to offer deals during the season as online shopping continued to change consumer behavior.
 COVID-19 had increased the changes in buyer and retailer moves toward online transactions.
 Supply chain disruptions caused consumers to buy earlier when they could find items.
 In 2025, shoppers across the US are expected to spend over $100 billion.